Arhitector/base/README.md

 2. Create source map near compiled js

 ##Imagemin
-1. minify all images from base folder, temp folder and img folder from modules to destination img folder (destenation folder configurate in config.js)
+1. minify all images from base folder, temp folder and img folder from modules to one destination img folder (destenation folder configurate in config.js)
+2. It caching files that have been minify.

 ##Copy
 - copyed files from src font folder to destenation font folder